Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Chief Executive and Staff Trustee at The Good Things Foundation

-Helen Milner is the Chief Executive and a Staff Trustee at the Good Things Foundation, a charity focused on social change and digital inclusion.
+Helen Milner is Chief Executive and a Staff Trustee at the Good Things Foundation, a charity focused on social change and digital inclusion.
 She has over 30 years of experience in the online industry and was appointed an OBE for services to digital inclusion in 2015.

 Julie Dawson